Connecticut Turnpike: Stalling of upgrades by budget deficits and lawsuits

 The Connecticut Turnpike opened southwest Connecticut to a mass migration of New Yorkers, leading to substantial residential and economic growth in Fairfield and New Haven counties.
 The turnpike became a primary commuter route to New York City.
 With additional segments of I-95 that opened in the 1960s connecting to Providence and Boston, the turnpike became an essential route for transporting people and goods throughout the Northeast.
 As a result, much of the turnpike had become functionally obsolete by 1965, with traffic exceeding its design capacity.
 Originally designed to carry 60,000 vehicles per day (VPD) on the four-lane sections and 90,000 VPD on the six-lane portion west of New Haven, the turnpike carried 75,000–100,000 VPD east of New Haven, and 130,000–200,000 VPD between New Haven and the New York state line as of 2006.

-There were dozens of plans discussed to alleviate traffic congestion and improve safety on the turnpike for nearly 30 years, but most of these plans languished amid political infighting and lawsuits brought on by special-interest groups.
+There were dozens of plans discussed to alleviate traffic congestion and improve safety on the turnpike over the past half-century, but most of these plans languished amid political infighting and lawsuits brought on by special-interest groups.
 Still, traffic and deadly accidents continued to increase each year on the turnpike, and by the 1990s the Connecticut Turnpike had started to become known as "the Highway of Death".